defo-project/ech-dev-utils/howtos/split-mode.md

 # Code changes

+These are described for the individual servers:

 - [nginx](nginx.md#code-changes)
 - [haproxy](haproxy.md#code-changes)
 - [lighttpd](lighttpd.md#code-changes)

 # Reloading ECH keys

+These are described for the individual servers (noting that we don't yet support key reloading for haproxy):

 - [nginx](nginx.md#reloading-ech-keys)
 - [haproxy](haproxy.md#reloading-ech-keys)
 - [lighttpd](lighttpd.md#reloading-ech-keys)

 # Debugging

+These are described for the individual servers:

 - [nginx](nginx.md#debugging)
 - [haproxy](haproxy.md#debugging)